-For advocates of sports technology, a summer watching DRS doing its best to add controversy to the Ashes, rather than take it away, has been a faith-tester.
-But the story has called attention to some key lessons – and football needs to learn them.
+For advocates of sports technology, a summer watching DRS doing its best to add controversy to the Ashes,

 On Thursday the Premier League launches its new Hawk-Eye system, installed at all 20 Premier League grounds.
 It's a historic moment: a game-changing shift in the way the laws are applied, and the first significant intervention of technology in our game.
 In my view it is a brilliant, overdue development – but how we handle it from this point forwards will be crucial.